University of Windsor

 Founded 1857 | Windsor, ON

-The University of Windsor takes advantage of its location at Canada’s busiest border crossing.
-The university hosts the Cross-Border Institute, which is dedicated to research and public outreach about the movement of people, goods, services and funds across the border.
-The campus is situated along the river and features a view of the Detroit skyline.
-In recent years, the school has undergone a major transformation, including the opening of the downtown campus.
+The University of Windsor campus is situated along the Detroit river and features a view of the Detroit skyline.
+In recent years, the school has undergone a transformation, including the opening of the downtown campus.

-The former Windsor Star newspaper building now houses the School of Social Work and School of Continuing Education, while the former Windsor Armouries building now houses the School of Creative Arts.
+The former Windsor Star newspaper building now houses the school of social work and school of continuing education, while the former Windsor Armouries building now houses the school of creative arts.
+The school takes advantage of its location at Canada’s busiest border crossing and hosts the Cross-Border Institute, which is dedicated to research and public outreach about the movement of people, goods, services and funds across the border.
 The Essex Centre of Research is a state-of-the-art facility for innovation and industry collaboration, and the Canadian Centre for Alternatives to Animal Methods develops research techniques to replace animal testing.
-The university also hosts the SHIELD Automotive Cybersecurity Centre of Excellence, which develops security solutions for the automotive sector.
-This fall, a new $73-million sports and recreation centre is slated to open, complete with a triple gymnasium and eight-lane pool.
+The university also hosts the SHIELD Automotive Cybersecurity Centre of Excellence, which develops security solutions for the auto sector.

 “Whether it’s addressing challenges related to the Great Lakes or to our national borders, helping ensure safe, vibrant and healthy communities, or promoting the environment and sustainable manufacturing, the University of Windsor is making a difference,” says president Robert Gordon.
-“We strive to make our graduates workforce ready with an immediate capacity to contribute to the growth and livability of their communities.”
+“We strive to make our graduates workforce-ready with an immediate capacity to contribute to the growth and livability of their communities.”

 Standout Programs